- Open Source CEO by Bill Kerr

 Other fun pivots

-Instagram - Originally launched as Burbn, a mobile check-in app, Instagram pivoted to focus exclusively on photo sharing, a move that catalysed its rapid growth to become one of the most popular social media platforms.
+Instagram: Originally launched as Burbn, a mobile check-in app, Instagram pivoted to focus exclusively on photo sharing, a move that catalysed its rapid growth and made it one of the most popular social media platforms.

-Wrigley - Started as a company that sold soap and baking powder, Wrigley pivoted to selling chewing gum, which came as a free promotional item with their original products.
+Wrigley: Started as a company that sold soap and baking powder, Wrigley pivoted to selling chewing gum, which was offered as a free promotional item with its original products.
 This pivot led to the Wrigley chewing gum empire.

 Extra reading